User Tools

 • Check concealed spaces for hot spots.
 Pay attention to the ceiling tiles and the plenum above.
 Suspended ceilings hide structural areas, utility chases and air handling systems.
 This presents areas where fire can spread undetected.

-• Elevators will probably be safe to operate at this stage of the fire.
+• Elevators will likely be safe to operate at this stage of the fire.
 It should be remembered that NO material that could rekindle be put in an elevator for transport outside.

 • Any smoldering material shall be completely extinguished in the area where it lays.